Intrauterine growth restriction: Pathophysiology

 If the cause of IUGR is extrinsic to the fetus (parental or uteroplacental), transfer of oxygen and nutrients to the fetus is decreased.
 This causes a reduction in the fetus' stores of glycogen and lipids.
 This often leads to hypoglycemia at birth.
 Polycythemia can occur secondary to increased erythropoietin production caused by the chronic hypoxemia.
 Hypothermia, thrombocytopenia, leukopenia, hypocalcemia, and bleeding in the lungs are often results of IUGR.

-Infants with IUGR are at increased risk of perinatal asphyxia due to chronic hypoxia, usually associated with placental insufficiency, placental abruption, or a umbilical cord accident.
+Infants with IUGR are at increased risk of perinatal asphyxia due to chronic hypoxia, usually associated with placental insufficiency, placental abruption, or an umbilical cord accident.
 This chronic hypoxia also places IUGR infants at elevated risk of persistent pulmonary hypertension of the newborn, which can impair an infant's blood oxygenation and transition to postnatal circulation.

 If the cause of IUGR is intrinsic to the fetus, growth is restricted due to genetic factors or as a sequela of infection.
 IUGR is associated with a wide range of short- and long-term neurodevelopmental disorders.